 Before You Work Out With Back Pain

 First, don't expect to jump right back into where you left off.
 Easing back into your routine is a good rule of thumb, Fritsch says.
 You'll want to be mindful about how you're moving and don't move in a way that makes the pain worse, he says.

 Forget about going for high weight or high reps, Reinbold says.
-During this post-injury period, you'll want to zero in on what Reinbold calls "low level" things, such as hip and spinal segmental mobility and control.
+During this post-injury period, Reinbold suggests zeroing in on hip and spine mobility and control.

 Your ideal workout should be a mix of building strength, flexibility and aerobic fitness, according to a 2016 paper published in Healthcare.
-Additional muscle strength will support your spine, increased flexibility will benefit your range of motion and cardio will increase blood flow to the back, which can promote healing and reduce stiffness, according to the paper's authors.
+Additional muscle strength (especially in your core) will support your spine, increased flexibility will benefit your range of motion and cardio will increase blood flow to the back, which can promote healing and reduce stiffness, according to the paper's authors.